-When you think about coffee shops, Starbucks likely comes to mind.
-Similarly, spend too much time thinking about doughnuts and you’ll be searching for the closest Krispy Kreme or Dunkin’ Donuts.
+When you think about coffee, Starbucks probably comes to mind.
+Similarly, spend too much time thinking about doughnuts and you'll be search for the closest Krispy Kreme or Dunkin'.
 Why?
-These companies have built up enough brand equity to be known and immediately recognized for a specific product or service.
-However, building brand equity takes much more than just good coffee or tasty doughnuts.
+These companies have built up enough brand equity to be known and immediately recognized for a specific product it service.
+However, building brand equity requires much more than great coffee and tasty doughnuts.

-Instead, it’s all about the customer’s perception of your brand.
-Customers have to know your brand, and at least some of them have to love it.
-In order to establish a positive customer perception, brands are starting to focus more and more on creating one-of-a-kind customer experiences to set them apart.
-For distributed brands, these experiences not only need to be unique, they also need to be delivered consistently across the network of locations.
+Instead, it's all about customers' perceptions of your brand.
+The fact is, customers have to know your brand.
+In order to establish a positive customer perception, marketers are starting to focus more and more on creating one-of-a-kind customer experiences that differentiate their brand from the competition.
+For distributed brands, these experiences need to be delivered consistently across locations.

-But sometimes you can’t create that awesome, unforgettable experience for the customer all on your own.
-And that’s when developing a great brand partnership at the local level can give a real boost to brand equity.
+Unfortunately, sometimes you can't create that awesome and unforgettable experience on your own.
+In some instances, developing a strong brand partnership at the local level can give your business a real boost in brand equity.

 It's important to know that not all national brand partnerships are created equal.
 For a brand partnership to make sense, the companies must both gain something from it.
 The brands must also formulate a cohesive marketing campaign that makes sense to the consumer.